Skip to main content

 SU celebrates record number of graduates at December ceremonies

-- SU to host largest-ever December graduation series.
+• SU to host largest-ever December graduation series.

-- the University will award certificates, diplomas and degrees to 6 405 students across all faculties at 13 ceremonies.
+• the University will award certificates, diplomas and degrees to 6 405 students across all faculties at 13 ceremonies.

-- Three honorary doctorates will be awarded during this December graduation week, which starts on 8 December.
+• Three honorary doctorates will be awarded during this December graduation week, which starts on 8 December.

-Overall, the Faculties of Economic and Management Sciences, Law, Science and Theology have shown significant double-digit increases in the number of qualifications awarded this year.
-The Faculties of Law, Science and Military Science reported record numbers of postgraduate qualifications, while the Faculties of AgriSciences, Arts and Social Sciences, Economic and Management Sciences, Law and Science all recorded their highest number of undergraduate qualifications.
+The Faculties of Law, Science and Military Science reported record numbers of postgraduate qualifications, while the Faculties of AgriSciences, Arts and Social Sciences, EMS, Law and Science all recorded their highest number of undergraduate qualifications.

-“Graduation week is always a moment of profound pride for our University, as we honour our students who have reached this remarkable milestone.
+“Graduation week is always a time of profound pride for our University, as we honour our students who have reached this remarkable milestone.
 I congratulate every graduand on their hard work and perseverance.
 May this achievement mark the beginning of a lifetime of purpose and possibility,” says Prof Deresh Ramjugernath, SU Rector and Vice-Chancellor.

 The University will also confer honorary doctorates on extraordinary individuals who have distinguished themselves in their fields and made significant contributions to society.
-Three honorary doctorates will be awarded during this December graduation week, which starts on 8 December.
+Three honorary doctorates will be awarded during this December graduation week.

 Colin Deiner, the Western Cape provincial government’s Chief Director: Disaster Management and Fire and Rescue Services, will receive the degree Doctor of Engineering (DEng), honoris causa.
 He is internationally recognised for his extensive expertise in disaster management and emergency response.